lokszechung/digital-futures-bank-challenge/docs/domain-models-test-plan.md

 Tests:

 1. a.
-Should create a new instance of Account from txt file.
+Should create a new instance of Account.

+2. a. getBalance() should return 0 when balance is 0

-2. a.
-Depositing 100 should increase the balance by 100
+3. a.
+Depositing funds should increase the balance by the deposited amount

+4. a.
+Withdrawing funds should decrease the balance by the withdrawn amount